kaylareopelle/2025-railsconf-opentelemetry-workshop/README.md

 pages with IDs that don't exist.
 This will help us see how OpenTelemetry handles errors.

-To stop the script enter: `CTRL + C`
+To stop the script, enter: `CTRL + C`

+You can also generate traffic by clicking around in the UI.

-## The Data Model
+## The Data model

 During the workshop, we'll be using a simple Rails application designed to track hikes.
-There are three main models: Users, Trails, and Activities.
+There are three main resources: Users, Trails, and Activities.

 An Activity belongs to a User and a Trail.
-Trails can also have comments.
+Trails can also have many comments.

 We'll put the majority of our custom instrumentation in the Activity-related code.

-## Observability backend recommendations [#observability-backend-recommendations]
+## Observability backend recommendations

 One of the beautiful things about OpenTelemetry is its vendor-agnostic nature.
 It doesn't deal with how to visualize your data, only how to collect and shape